danielharrell/open-eyes-lect-2017-18/Open.md

 open to, in order to see it and not merely suffer it.
 But if our eyes somehow do contain the world, then *does* the world get in?
-What if our world-containing eyes were more like a closed jar, or completed* parabola, where the world never gets in, since it is somehow already there?
-We might argue for this as the philosopher Schopenhauer once did, when he
+What if our world-containing eyes were more like a closed jar, or completed* parabola, where the world *never* gets in, because it is already there?
+We might argue for this possibility as the philosopher Schopenhauer once did:
-wrote:

 > It is therefore the Understanding itself which has to create the objective world; for this